alllexey123/openjfs/README.md

 A simple, open-source **Java Spring Boot** application designed to serve static files from a specified directory.
 It provides straightforward, unauthenticated access to your files, for easy personal or internal network file sharing.

-**Please note: This project is under active development.
-Expect changes and potential instability.**
+**This project's development has reached it's end of life because I have other cool ideas to work on.**

-**Symlinks are not officially supported at the moment.**
+**Symlinks are not officially supported (though they may work).**
 ## Features

 *   **Directory Download (as ZIP):** Download entire directories as a single ZIP archive.